Xiaohan5349/approw-docs-v1/docs/en/federation/cas/cas10/README.md

     [
-      { title: 'Build Authentication URL', subTitle: 'Build Authentication URL and Guide Users to Visit' }, { title: 'Redirect User to {{$localeConfig.brandName}} to Authenticate', subTitle: 'Guide User to Visit Login URL and Redirect User to {{$localeConfig.brandName}} to Authenticate' }, { title: 'Processing the Callback', subTitle: 'Validate the Legality of the Ticket in Backend' }, { title: 'Validation Complete', subTitle: 'The Server Authenticates User Identity and Executes Following Flow' }, ],
+      { title: 'Build Authentication URL', subTitle: 'Build Authentication URL and Guide Users to Visit' }, { title: 'Redirect User to {{$localeConfig.brandName}} to Authenticate', subTitle: 'Guide User to Visit Login URL and Redirect User to {{$localeConfig.brandName}} to Authenticate' }, { title: 'Processing the Callback', subTitle: 'Validate the Legality of the Ticket in the Backend' }, { title: 'Validation Complete', subTitle: 'The Server Authenticates User Identity and Executes Following Flow' }, ],
 }